isfaidaznam/loan-repayment-prediction/README.md

 However, all these column were removed at the final stage before training the model.
 These may not be relevant as the question of 'when' did the person pay or 'when' is the issue date and other, may not effect the failure repayment.

-Furthermore, including date data in the model may not be relevant for future predictions, as the model would need to account for temporal trends and seasonality, which could add unnecessary complexity.
-By removing these columns, we can focus on the underlying relationships between the borrower's characteristics and loan features, and build a more robust and generalizable model.

 ##### 2.3.2.4 Transform Zip Code Data into Numerical Data

 For this transformation, it converts zip code data into numerical data by extracting the first three digits of the zip code.